 - Get a mesh strainer and sift the soil to filter decaying material

-- Re-pot the plant using the sifted soil
+- Re-pot the plant using the sifted soil for better soil quality

 - Spray the plant and soil with pesticides

 For your outdoor garden, maintaining plants like manjula pothos regularly would be enough to avoid soil mite infestation.
 Make sure to rake fallen leaves off your garden to prevent them from decaying.

 Rather than waiting for it to be a problem, preventive matters should be taken to eliminate any potential risk or danger they may bring.
 But that is if you aren’t looking to use them as “assistants” towards your plant’s growth.

 Sweet blog – you compiled a lot of information!
 I just wanted to point out one thing you say “Since they are arthropods, they have six legs.
 This is not to be confused with their closely related eigh-legged cousins; the arachnids.”